ellipse-js/ellipse/Readme.md

 ## Installation

 You're reading about the upcoming `v0.15` release-line of Ellipse which is `alpha` software.
 If you want to try out these new features presented above, then you should use the `next` tag:

     npm install ellipse@next

-Or simply install `v0.5` which is the latest version, considered as stable:
+Or simply install `v0.5` which is the latest version, considered as stable.
+But please note that, those early versions (<=0.5) are deprecated and no longer supported.

     npm install ellipse

-Please note that, these early versions (<=0.5) are deprecated and no longer supported.

 ## Compatibility